National Pizza Party Day (3rd Fri. in May)

 Links to Resources

-- Pizza Craft Kit – Includes felt pizza shapes and toppings, perfect for preschoolers to assemble their own pizza repeatedly.
+- Pizza Craft Kit – felt pizza shapes and toppings for preschoolers to assemble and reassemble.
+Good for keeping younger kids busy before the real thing arrives.

-- Pete’s a Pizza by William Steig – A beloved picture book that turns a grumpy kid into a pizza.
-Great for storytime on this themed day.
+- Pete’s a Pizza by William Steig – a picture book about a grumpy kid who gets turned into a pizza by his dad.
+A good storytime choice for this day with younger children.

-- Wooden Pizza Play Food Set (Melissa & Doug) – Reusable toy pizza slices with toppings.
-Kids can “bake,” slice, and serve while learning fine motor skills.
+- Wooden Pizza Play Food Set (Melissa & Doug) – reusable toy slices with toppings.
+Good for pretend play and fine motor skills.

 Related Holidays